silbermoewe/posts-2015/playadeberria.md

 ![](IMG_9698)
 ![](IMG_9706)

-In the evening the jurney continues to the *Picos de Europa*.
+In the evening the journey continues to the *Picos de Europa*.